nonstickcode/mysql-vm-project/README.md

 Once imported, you can explore the database using MySQL commands.
 See the `dev-readme.md` file in this repository for detailed instructions on interacting with the database.

-## Contributing

-Contributions to this project are welcome.
-Please feel free to fork the repository and submit pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).